Sadiat360/halimat-yaya-capstone/halimat-yaya-capstone/README.md

 - Inspirational Quote Library: select random quotes categorized by themes such as resilience, hope, and positivity.
 - Customizable Cards: Add personal touches with images, music links, and customized messages.
 - Music Integration: Include meaningful music via Spotify or YouTube links.
-- Shareable Creations: Send cards directly to friends or share them on social platforms.
+- Shareable Creations: Send cards directly to friends or share them on social platforms by downloading card as pdf.
-- Daily Inspiration: Receive daily quotes to keep your positivity flowing OR leaderboard, streaks(oh what a great person you are you sent 5 support cards this week).

 ---